Section 15: Date of filing application

 If however the application is due or overdue for substantive examination when the search has been made, the search examiner should proceed to carry out the substantive examination, the report of which should be issued at the same time as the search report.
 When amendments have been filed the search report should relate to any amended claims if the amendments are allowable or to the original claims if the comptroller’s consent to the amendments is withheld and the amendments would not have substantially affected the search strategy see 17.35.
 Similarly, the substantive examination should be carried out on the basis of the original application or the application as amended, depending on whether the comptroller consents to the amendments.
 If the comptroller’s consent is withheld, the objections to the amendments should be explained in the examination report.

 [ SE4 should be used in the case of a report under s.18(3).
 If there is plurality of invention, RC6 and RC6A should be added to the examiner’s combined search and examination report.
-A report under s.18(4) using SE5 may issue prior to publication of a divisional only if the invention in suit was clearly claimed in the published parent application, thus giving third parties at least three months to submit observations under s.21.
-If SE5 issues, the examiner should ensure to set a diary action for the application see 18.81, final square brackets for more details).
+A report under s.18(4) using SE5 may issue prior to publication of a divisional only if the invention in suit was clearly claimed in the published parent application, and if the parent was published at least three months earlier (thus giving third parties at least three months to submit observations under s.21).
+The SE5 letter acts as a notification of intention to grant, gives a two month period for reply, and indicates when the application will be sent for grant.
+If SE5 issues, the examiner should set a diary action for the application.
+If the application has been published already, the diary should be set to return the examiner in three months.
+If the application has not been published, the diary should be set to return just after publication so the application can be sent for grant as soon as possible after publication.
+Whenever a diary is set, a diary action should also be added to the PDAX dossier.
+If the application remains in order after the diary returns, the examiner should send the application on for grant by sending a grant message to the relevant ESO.

 [Any allowable amendments filed before combined search and examination should be acknowledged using SC1.